 Record-keeping obligations and legislation

 A chargeable person may make a supply that relates to the transfer of ownership of a concrete product by sale or agreement.
-If so, the chargeable person must issue a document to the person to whom the supply is made, detailing:
+If so, the chargeable person must issue a document to the person to whom the supply is made, detailing all of the following:

 Where a supply relates to the assignment, or use, of a concrete product, the chargeable person must keep a record of: